Probing the non-standard neutrino interactions using quantum statistics: Introduction

-Various methodologies that have been proposed to probe the Majorana nature of neutrinos can be broadly grouped into the following two categories, depending on the type of process being considered. \begin{enumerate} \item \textit{Propagator probes} or \textit{neutrino mediated probes}: Well known examples of such processes are neutrinoless double-beta decay ($0\nu\beta\beta$) \cite{Avignone:2007fu}, neutrinoless double-electron capture \cite{Blaum:2020ogl}, neutrinoless muon ($\mu^-$) to positron ($e^+$) conversion \cite{Pontecorvo:1967fh, Lee:2021hnx}, $\nu$ exchange force ($\nu$ Casimir force) \cite{Grifols:1996fk, Ferrer:1998ju, Segarra:2020rah, Costantino:2020bei, Ghosh:2019dmi, Bolton:2020xsm, Xu:2021daf} or lepton number violating massive sterile neutrino exchange \cite{Cvetic:2010rw}, which involve one or more neutrino(s) and/or antineutrino(s) as propagator(s).
+Various methodologies that have been proposed to probe the Majorana nature of neutrinos can be broadly grouped into the following two categories, depending on the type of process being considered. \begin{enumerate} \item \textit{Propagator probes} or \textit{neutrino mediated probes}: Well known examples of such processes are neutrinoless double-beta decay ($0\nu\beta\beta$) \cite{Avignone:2007fu}, neutrinoless double-electron capture \cite{Blaum:2020ogl}, neutrinoless muon ($\mu^-$) to positron ($e^+$) conversion \cite{Pontecorvo:1967fh, Lee:2021hnx}, $\nu$ exchange force ($\nu$ Casimir force) \cite{Grifols:1996fk, Ferrer:1998ju, Segarra:2020rah, Costantino:2020bei, Ghosh:2019dmi, Bolton:2020xsm, Xu:2021daf, Ghosh:2022nzo} or lepton number violating massive sterile neutrino exchange \cite{Cvetic:2010rw}, which involve one or more neutrino(s) and/or antineutrino(s) as propagator(s).
 The lepton number violating processes involve helicity flip and are, therefore, always proportional to the unknown mass of the propagating Majorana neutrino.
-In addition, the nuclear processes in propagator probes suffer from large theoretical uncertainty in the nuclear matrix elements.
+In addition, all the nuclear processes explored as propagator probes to infer the nature of sub-eV active neutrinos suffer from large theoretical uncertainty in the nuclear matrix elements.
 Although $0\nu\beta\beta$ searches have thus far not yielded any signal \cite{CUORE:2021mvw}, the experimental searches for it are going on.
 Nevertheless, the associated issues mentioned above underline the importance of alternative methods.